Can a Person with Dementia Live Alone?

 It is true that dementia and Alzheimer’s are neurodegenerative conditions, which means they get worse over time.
 It’s also true that there is no cure for dementia or Alzheimer’s, so eventually, someone who has moderate or advanced Alzheimer’s disease or another form of dementia will need full-time care, whether that’s at home or in a memory care facility.
 (Read our blog 5 Signs Your Loved One Requires Memory Care to learn when it’s time for someone with Alzheimer’s or dementia to move into a full-time memory care facility.)

-But in the early years of a diagnosis, there are many reasons someone with dementia would choose to live alone rather than move in with family or into a facility.
+But in the early years of a diagnosis, there are many reasons someone with dementia would choose to live alone rather than move in with family or into a memory care facility.

 Why would someone living with dementia want to live alone?